oslabs-beta/kafkaVision/README.md

 9. On the ‘Partition Diagrams’ page, you can _Select a topic_ from the dropdown to visualize all partitions of a topic and their offsets

 ## Demo Testing App
 If you do not have a Kafka instance but would like to demo KafkaVision, we modified this <a href="https://github.com/confluentinc/cp-demo" onclick="return ! window.open(this.href);">public demo app </a>from Confluent Platform to scrape metrics from the cluster and export them to Prometheus using JMX-Exporter.
-To quickly get up and running, you can <a href='https://kayhill-cpdemo-aki26esh1q7.ws-us38.gitpod.io/' onclick="return ! window.open(this.href);">open our pre-configured demo cluster with GitPod.</a>
+To quickly get up and running, you can <a href='https://kayhill-cpdemo-aki26esh1q7.ws-us38.gitpod.io/' onclick="return ! window.open(this.href);">open our pre-configured demo cluster with GitPod and follow the boot instructions.</a>

 ## Feature Roadmap